sparrowhawktech/.github/profile/README.md

 ---

-Here are some highlights and customers and vertical markets from our rich history that made us who we are today.
+Here are some highlights, customers and vertical markets from our rich history that made us who we are today.

 **Industrial**